m5atib/tictactoe/README.md

 ```

 When you press any of the buttons
-in the game box, you must perform a set of the operations mentioned below, such as :
+in the game box, you must perform a set of the operations in **PlayingPnl.cs** code mentioned below, such as :

 ```